frappepress/polymarket-reverse-arbitrage-bot/README.md

 Including In Your Project
 -------------------------

-If you are using Android Studio, SelectableRoundedImageView is available through Gradle.
+If you are using Android Studio, fluentqa is available through Gradle.
 ```
 dependencies {
-    compile 'com.joooonho:selectableroundedimageview:1.0.1'
+    compile 'com.joooonho:fluentqa:1.0.1'
 }
 ```

-Also SelectableRoundedImageView is presented as a [library project][3].
+Also fluentqa is presented as a [library project][3].
 You can include this project by [referencing it as a library project][4] in Eclipse or ant(A standalone JAR is not possible due to the custom attributes).